 4.5 Assessment and Awards - There is a policy published in the staff handbook which is evidence in itself as all instructors sign an agreement that will abide by policies and procedures.
 Paperwork is checked by desk monitoring and internal verification, both of which are evidence by a desk monitoring report and internal verification reports which were both viewed on the day.
 The security of assessment related material only applies to EFR which is only accessible by two people in the office on a secure section of the server.
 No hard copies are kept on file until exam is complete and dealt with in the normal way course paperwork is secured in a locked room accessible by administration staff, also viewed on the day.
 Instructor course paperwork uses its monitoring form for final monitoring session as its main assessment, and is not necessary to have the same level of security.
 Finally CFR is a tick sheet and represents the largest portion of PHECC related assessments and also does not require the same level of security.
-In each of the courses assessments, activities and opportunities for feedback are outlined at the beginning of each of the courses.
+In each of the courses.
 It is included in the PowerPoint presentations as part of the introduction.
 Also text from the PHECC examination handbook is used for EFR as part of the student pack handed out at the beginning of the course.